 - Do you find it difficult to unwind and relax in the evening?

-I know some of you will still be hesitant because for so long we’ve been told eating at night will make you fat.
+I know some of you will still feel hesitant because for so long we’ve been told eating at night leads to weight gain.
 There are also potential longevity reasons for not eating big meals at night and not eating after dinner.
 For example, proponents of fasting cite benefits such as lowered inflammation and increased ability of cells to repair during periods of 12 or more hours without food.

 That said, we should always be mindful our unique nutrition requirements as women – particularly when we are in our fertile and busy, career years.
 So before we look at why eating big at night might not be a problem, I first want to explore how timing matters for women.

 I think timing for women matters in a few ways.
 First of all, in my experience, most women do better if they eat some breakfast.
 It helps them manage their mood and appetite the rest of the day.
 Also, in the morning cortisol is naturally high and eating helps bring it back down.
 If you don’t eat, cortisol stays elevated and this can have negative effects like muscle protein breakdown and increased fat storage, especially around the belly.

 Ironically, many women start to struggle with belly fat in their 30s and 40s but this is their busiest time of life with family and career so skipping breakfast (or having a quick, non-nutritious breakfasts) happens too often.

 Another reason timing matters is that often women who undereat earlier in the day start losing control around 3 or 4pm.
 They might grab sugary snacks for afternoon coffee break or they start snacking from the time they pick up the kids after school or get home from work and they keep nibbling all the way to dinner (and possibly even after).